-All professions working in the built environment are invited to enter projects or phases of projects located in Greater London, which were substantially completed in 2013.
-For our ‘Designed in London’ category, applications are invited for projects located outside Greater London (UK or international projects) which were developed by teams in London.
-See the application pack for further information.
+All professions working in the built environment were invited to enter projects or phases of projects located in Greater London, which were substantially completed in 2013.
+For our ‘Designed in London’ category, applications were invited for projects located outside Greater London (UK or international projects) which were developed by teams in London.

 Chair of the 2014 awards